MicheleTobias/organization-geospatial/README.md

-# Geospatial Data Organization
+# Geospatial Data Organization at DIBSI 2018

-This lesson is built and deployed automatically on Travis CI.
-All changes should only be made in the `master` branch.
+We're testing out the new Carpentries Geospatial Curriculum!